 Depending on the group, this exercise may fail and that’s okay: the failure itself can be instructional!
 Debrief this exercise to highlight some examples of good meeting etiquette, and to emphasize the importance of good communication.

-The primary purpose of these online energizers is to have fun, create laughter and break up more complex tasks.
+Games for virtual meetings should be fun!
+The primary purpose of these online energizers is to have fun, create laughter, energy, and create space between more complex tasks.
 Fun energizers can be a vital element of meetings for any virtual team and mixing things up with more involved energizers and some designed just to get a laugh can be a good way to go.
 Let’s take a look!

 For this online energizer, set-up an online whiteboard or shared Google Doc and post a phrase or statement that participants then have to search for a suitable GIF in response.
 It might be something as simple as, “That Monday morning feeling,” or “Good management looks like this.”
 You can have a couple of questions just for fun, then include some that invite people to creatively respond to organizational challenges and prepare them for the next exercises.